in sdr console you can make ANY midi deck to work, so you

 My midi deck has a nice editor, where you can edit every

 button or slider (what note to send on what button).
 Other

 decks have all buttons "fixed" (no editor).
 So ... look what

-functions do you need/want on the deck, then look if you find
+functions do you need/want on the deck, then look if you

-an editor for such things like autorepeat etc).
+comes WITH an editor for such things like autorepeat etc).

 I can not recommend any special deck (besides mine, cause

 that works superb).
-Ask in the sdr radio group what others are
+Ask in the sdr radio group what others

-adds new functions later).
+Simon adds new functions later).

 Where to buy??
 EVILBAY ... or a shop where professional